 Step 3: Create your vinyl monograms.

 While your DIY glitter ornaments are drying, create your vinyl monograms.
 Open up Design Space, choose your fonts, and resize to fit your ornaments.
 Keep in mind that there are a few different formats and styles for monograms.
 I like the more formal ornate look, so I used a font called Monogram KK.
 I typed each monogram in the first initial/last initial/middle initial format, un-grouped the letters, and then re-sized and rearranged the letters so that they overlapped evenly.
 Then, I welded the result together and clicked “Make It” in Design Space.
 So easy!
-For a more in depth tutorial on how to make monograms on the Cricut, I learned from this video.

 If you’re cutting a full page of monograms, give your machine a minute or two to cut them all out.
 Since my designs were so ornate, it took my Cricut Explore Air 2 about ten minutes to finish.
 Then, carefully weed out the vinyl monograms.
 These monograms are very delicate, so I used this handy weeding tool to minimize the chance of ripping.